FarmDyn/documentation/docs/template/feeding_module.md

 ```

 The monthly requirements per planning period, `p_reqsPhaseMonths`, enter the equation structure of the model.
 The equations are differentiated by herd, year,
-planning period and state-of-nature, and ensure the requirements are
+planning period and state-of-nature (SON), and ensure the requirements are
 covered by an appropriate feed mix made out of different feeding
 stuff [^3].
 The composition of the feed mix is determined endogenously.
-In general, a herd consists of cows of different milk yield potentials,
-heifers and different types of calves.
-Total feed requirements for a
-farm in the different intra-yearly planning periods depend on the
+The total feed requirements for a farm in the different intra-yearly planning periods depend on the
-distributions of calving dates in the cow herd, therefore, cows of the
+distribution of calving dates in the cow herd, therefore, cows of the
 same milk yield potential can be in different lactation phases during
 the year.
 The requirements of tons of feed, *v\_feeding*, are
-differentiated by herd, breed, planning period (lactation phase of cow),
-state-of-nature and year, if the requirement phases are not defined for
+differentiated by herd, breed, planning period (lactation phase of cow), SON and year, if the requirement phases are not defined for
 specific time spans after the herd start:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/cattle_module.gms GAMS /reqs_[\S\s][^;]*?\.\./ /;/)